Attached TeamHealth & Science • Updated April 28, 2026

 9 Surprising Ways Your Relationship Style Affects Your Health (According to Science)

-Attachment doesn't just shape how we feel.
-They also leave lasting imprints on our physical health.
+Attachment shapes how we feel and leaves lasting imprints on our physical health.

 Your attachment style impacts the way you bond, react and love.
 Not just in romance, but in all of life.